Samantha Ruth Prabhu: Career

-Debut, breakthrough and critical acclaim (2010-2012)
+Breakthrough and critical acclaim (2010–2012)

 Samantha began her professional film career with Gautham Vasudev Menon's Telugu film, Ye Maaya Chesave (2010).
-The film, simultaneously made in Tamil as Vinnaithaandi Varuvaayaa (2010), was highly anticipated prior to release, primarily due to the first-time-collaboration between Gautham Menon and composer A. R. Rahman.
+The film, simultaneously made in Tamil as Vinnaithaandi Varuvaayaa (2010), was highly anticipated prior to release, primarily due to the first time collaboration between Gautham Menon and composer A. R. Rahman.
 The actress successfully auditioned and was signed up for the project in August 2009.
-The film was shot in India and the United States, and it released on 26 February 2010.
+The film was shot in India and the United States, and it was released on 26 February 2010.
 Post-release, she revealed that Menon played a "crucial part in moulding her as an actress", teaching her how to remain natural and comfortable in front of the screen, even if she had no dialogues in a scene.
 In the film, Samantha played the lead character Jessie, a Malayali Saint Thomas Christian girl living in Hyderabad, with whom the male protagonist, played by Naga Chaitanya, falls in love.
 Upon release of the film, Samantha received highly positive reviews for her portrayal, with the film itself garnering widespread critical acclaim.
 Critics at Sify praised Samantha as a "scene-stealer" and her beauty as "alluring", adding, "she was the girl to watch out for."
 Jeevi from Idlebrain.com, wrote that "Samantha's debut is one of the best heroine debuts in Telugu cinema" and noted that the "minute expressions she gave spoke volumes about her", whilst labelling the film as a "classic".
 Her performance in Ye Maaya Chesave earned her first nomination for the Filmfare Award for Best Actress – Telugu and won her the Filmfare Award for Best Female Debut – South and the Nandi Special Jury Award.
 Samantha appeared in a cameo role in the Tamil version of the film, portraying an assistant director who becomes an actress.
 Both the Telugu and the Tamil versions of the films proved to be major successes, propelling Samantha to stardom.
 She followed up her collaborations with Gautham Menon and A. R. Rahman by appearing in the music video for the World Classical Tamil Conference 2010 promotional song, Semmozhiyaana Thamizh Mozhiyaam, which Menon directed and Rahman composed.